 Technology will likely play a huge role in increasing efficiency, but for best results, it should be combined with healthcare expertise.
-In this blog post, I’ll share insight from MedTrainer’s policy experts on the OSHA standards that require education and ideas for increasing efficiency for even the largest healthcare teams.
+MedTrainer’s policy experts have helped thousands of healthcare organizations identify and streamline their required training.
+In this blog post, I’ll share insight from them on the OSHA standards that require education and ideas for increasing efficiency for even the largest healthcare teams.

 OSHA Compliance Training Required for Healthcare

-Most healthcare clinicians and administrative staff must complete the six OSHA standards training.
+Most healthcare clinicians and administrative staff must complete training required in six OSHA standards.
+Employees must be training on the risks of the job before they start working in a position that could put them at risk.
 The exact requirements may vary depending on the specific services your organization provides, the care setting, and the employee’s role.
 OSHA staff training should also be catered to the populations served by your organization.
 For example, if the organization experiences a high incidence of tuberculosis (TB) and other highly transmissible diseases, training should cover these topics.

 OSHA Training Required for Most Healthcare Employees